rhx/SwiftGtk/README.md

 Support for gtk 4 was added via the `gtk4` branch.

 Version 15 of gir2swift provides a Package Manager Plugin.
-This requires Swift 5.6 or higher.
-(older versions can be used via the [swift52](https://github.com/rhx/SwiftGtk/tree/swift52) branch).
+This requires Swift 5.6 or higher (older versions can be used via the [swift52](https://github.com/rhx/SwiftGtk/tree/swift52) branch).

 ## Usage